 “As a king and a warrior, shouldn’t you understand your enemy and terrain, and navigate them accordingly?”

 She closed her eyes, sighed, opened them, and wagged the tomahawk at him.
 “A canny sentiment, Peter of Clan Lee.
-You are not a wizard…a strategist, then?”
+You say you’re not a wizard…a strategist, then?”

 “A strate—” He shook his head.
 “Dude, I’m fifteen years old.”

-“Cool story,” he said.
+“Cool story,” he blurted.
 “But as long as you’re here, you have to go by Holly.
 Holly Dent.”

 Her gaze narrowed.
 “I think not.”